 With so many different brands and styles to choose from, you probably have a few queries about running headphones, but we're here to clear up some of the most common questions.

 If you are into your running then yes, they definitely should be worth it.

-Although a lot of headphones and earbuds featured on this list are designed for sports, they're all extremely versatile and should be suitable for everyday use like traveling to work or for just sitting back and listen to your favourite podcast on.
+Although a lot of headphones and earbuds featured on this list are designed for sports, they're all extremely versatile and should be suitable for everyday use like traveling to work or when you're just sitting back and listening to your favourite podcast.

 Even though the price tags may vary, they will most likely be a good investment, especially if you plan on running more than once a week.